juansensio/competis/Contrails/README.md

 PROBAR:

-- encoders (resnest26d, resnext50_32d, efficientnet, convnextv2, ...) https://huggingface.co/docs/timm/results
-- loss smooth 1
 - time series
 	- pre, during, post (t456)
 	- all
+- encoders (resnest26d, resnext50_32d, efficientnet, convnextv2, ...) https://huggingface.co/docs/timm/results
+- loss smooth 1
 - data augmentation (además de flips: cutout, cutmix, mixup, ...)
 - decoders (fpn, deeplabv3, ...)
 - threshold optimization (la gente está usando 0.4)
-- tta
-- ensambling
 - postprocessing:
 	- Contrails must contain at least 10 pixels
 	- At some time in their life, Contrails must be at least 3x longer than they are wide
 	- Contrails must either appear suddenly or enter from the sides of the image
 	- Contrails should be visible in at least two image
+- tta
+- cv
+- ensambling